ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/18-dbt-data-sources/image-8.png" alt="linearly separable data">

 In the `staging` folder, create a file named `get_last_timestamp.sql` and paste the following code.
 Unfortunately, for some reason my site was not able to parse jinja code, so, I'll simply paste here an image of the code.
-In any case, you can find the code in my GitHub repo.
+In any case, you can find the code in my [GitHub repo](https://github.com/ArbenKqiku/streaming-pipeline/tree/main/models/staging)

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/22-repair/image-1.png" alt="linearly separable data">